dsaucez/imc22/presenter_instructions.md

 Remote presenters will provide a pre-recorded video of their presentation in MPEG format no **later than Monday October, 24 at 2PM CEST**.

-The presentation video is to be uploaded on [Seafile](https://seafile.unistra.fr/u/d/512fd5bafbde41619d13/), using the password `IMC-591726`.
+The presentation video is to be uploaded on [Seafile](https://seafile.unistra.fr/u/d/512fd5bafbde41619d13/).
 Presenters can upload presentations as many time as they want before the deadline.
 The most recent file will be taken for projection.
+The access code will be provided to registrants via email.

 The filename of the video must start with the `paper id` of the presentation and followed by any arbitrary annotation using the format `<paper_id>-<annotation>.mpg`, e.g., `42-instructions_to_authors.mpg`.